-5.2.3 Setting the Service Status
+5.2.3 Setting the OSD Status

-The service's status field is shown in the service status page as static.status.
-The status can be o (online), I (marked for removal) and 2 (dead/removed).
-Status o (online) is the regular status for all services, even if they are temporarily offline.
-Status 2 (dead/removed) marks an OSD as permanently failed and the scrubber will removed replicas and files from these OSDs.
-Status I (marked for removal) is for future use.
+The OSD's status field is shown in the service status page as static.status.
+The status can be online (new files be assigned to it), locked (new files will not be assigned to it) and removed (replicas assigned to this OSD will be replaced).
+Status online is the regular status for all services, even if they are temporarily offline.
+Status removed marks an OSD as permanently failed and the scrubber will removed replicas and files from these OSDs.
+Status locked will effectively set an OSD to "read-only" since no new files are placed on it.